Time Derivatives of Weak Values: Introduction

 The ontological meaning of weak values remains controversial, ranging from being mere mathematical transition amplitudes in most orthodox views \cite{sokolovski2016, matzkin2019}, to representing basic elements in alternative interpretations of quantum phenomena \cite{aharonov1964, reznik1995, hiley2012, kastner2017, cohen2017, sinclair2019}.
 For example, the meaning of weak values has been interpreted in the context of the two-state vector formalism of quantum mechanics \cite{aharonov1988,aharonov1990,vaidman1996,aharonov1964}, consistent histories \cite{kastner2004}, and Bohmian or modal interpretations \cite{leavens2005,devashish2021}.
 Controversies surrounding weak values also arise in debates about which empirical procedures can reliably measure a weak value in the laboratory.
 It is argued that weak values are measured from conditional probabilities obtained from a large ensemble of identically prepared systems \cite{garretson2004}.
 In a recent experiment, however, a weak value was measured ``with just a single click,'' without requiring statistical averaging \cite{rebufello2021}.
 It has also been argued that weak values can, in fact, be measured using strong measurements \cite{cohen2018}.
-The only widely accepted consensus around the concept of weak values is the mathematical expression that defines a weak value.
-This mathematical expression, which is sufficient for all developments and conclusions done in this paper, can be derived from all common quantum theories, regardless of the ontological meaning attributed to weak values, and the resulting predictions can subsequently be tested in the laboratory, irrespective of the specific empirical protocol used.
+The widely accepted consensus around the concept of weak values is the mathematical expression that defines a weak value.
+This mathematical expression, which is sufficient for all developments and conclusions done in this paper, can be derived from all common quantum theories, regardless of the ontological meaning attributed to weak values, and the resulting predictions can subsequently be tested in the laboratory, irrespective of the specific experimental protocol used.
 Thus, weak values (and their time derivatives) possess predictive power and offer novel ways to characterize quantum systems without the need to select a particular ontological interpretation or a fixed measurement protocol.
 Therefore, all results presented in this paper are ontologically neutral (valid under any interpretation of quantum mechanics).
-Similarly, we do not need to specify any ontological status for gauge-dependent elements to draw the conclusions of this paper \cite{footnote0}.
+Similarly, we do not need to specify any ontological status for gauge-dependent elements to draw the conclusions of this paper.\footnote{The concept of a ``true physical quantity" is defined in Ref. \cite{cohen1986} as: ``a quantity whose value at any time does not depend (for a given motion of the system) on the gauge used to describe the electromagnetic field."
+This definition suggests ontological consequences, as other gauge-dependent properties are referred to as ``non-physical quantities."
+However, as mentioned in the introduction, such ontological implications are not necessary for discussing the results in this paper \cite{beche2016,tumulka2022}.
+The analogy between electromagnetic potentials and angles, both exhibiting \emph{redundancies}, clarifies this point.
+The direction of a physical system specified by an angle $\theta$ or by another $\theta + 2\pi n$, with $n \in \mathbb{Z}$, is the same.
+Thus, the angle specifying the direction of a physical system cannot be directly measured as a unique number, because there are infinite equivalent angles corresponding to the same physical system.
+However, this \emph{redundancy} of the angle does not directly imply that $\theta$ is an ``unphysical'' parameter.
+Similarly, the discussion of how the \emph{redundancy} of electromagnetic potentials affects their direct measurability is indeed pertinent here.
+However, the question of how this \emph{redundancy} affects the ``physicality'' of the electromagnetic potentials is a different and much more subtle debate.}